-Nearly 30 percent of the Sacramento region's employment base comprises the public sector -- larger than any other region in the state Over the next 10 years, that share is projected to remain constant.
-In contrast, the statewide portion of public sector employment is 16.6 percent.
+Nearly 30 percent of the Sacramento region's employment base comprises the public sector -- larger than any other region in the state.
+Over the next 10 years, that share is projected to remain constant.
+In contrast, the statewide portion of public sector employment is almost less than half at 16.6 percent.

-The capital region's disproportionate share of public sector employment is the result of being the hub of state government.
+The capital region's disproportionate share of public sector employment results from being the hub of state government.
 Although only 6 percent of workers in California reside in the Sacramento region, about one-quarter of state civil servants are based here.
 This fact is both a challenge and an opportunity.

 While trust in all institutions has eroded over the past decade, trust in government has been particularly affected by this decline.
-Not only do many of our fellow citizens view government as bureaucratic and inefficient, but worse, they often view it as something that stifles societal progress rather than as a potential force for good.
+Unfortunately, citizens view government as bureaucratic and inefficient.
+Yet, we're the ones who own and pay for it.